pybliometrics-dev/pybliometrics/docs/reference/sciencedirect/ScienceDirectSearch.rst

 --------

 The class is initialized with a search query.
-We can pass the field `qs` to search for a specific keywords.
+We can pass the field `qs`` to search for specific keywords.
 Using `verbose=True` will print the progress of the download.

 .. code-block:: python